hookup culture statistics

 • 57% of women felt glad they engaged in a casual hookup.

-Of other feelings the data shows that…
+Of other feelings, the data shows that…

 • 27% reported feelings of happiness.

-• 20% reported felling satisfied and fulfilled.
+• 20% reported feeling satisfied and fulfilled.

 • 11% reported being confused.